Snackz logo

 Practical Applications

-"How to Read a Person Like a Book" provides practical advice on how to apply the knowledge of body language in real-life scenarios.
-For instance, it teaches readers how to tell if someone is not being truthful, when to push forward or back off during a negotiation, and how to identify an aggressive or submissive handshake.
-These skills can be incredibly useful in both professional and personal settings.
+The book provides practical advice on how to apply the knowledge of body language in real-life scenarios.
+It teaches readers how to tell if someone is not being truthful, when to push forward or back off during a negotiation, and how to identify an aggressive or submissive handshake.

 3